mechash/Opti-MC-MServer/Server-End-Installation.md

 ## Installation

-### Step 1 : Setting up Raspberry Pi
+### Step 1 : Setting up the Raspberry Pi

-- Install the most recent version of Raspberry Pi Imager.
+- Install the most recent version of the Raspberry Pi Imager.
 - Connect the SD card to an SD card reader.
-- Open Raspberry Pi Imager -> Choose OS -> Taspberry Pi OS (other) -> Raspberry Pi OS Lite (64-bit)
+- Open Raspberry Pi Imager -> Choose OS -> Raspberry Pi OS (other) -> Raspberry Pi OS Lite (64-bit)
 - Select the SD card on which you want to save your image.
-- Click on the gear icon -> Enable SSH -> add username and password -> if using wifi add SSID and password -> save
+- Click on the gear icon -> Enable SSH -> add username and password -> If using wifi, add the SSID and password -> Save
-- After you've made your selections, click the Write button to begin writing data to the SD Card.
+- After you've made your selections, click the "Write" button to begin writing data to the SD Card.
-- Connect the SD card to Raspberry Pi and connect your USB power it should boot now
+- Connect the SD card to the Raspberry Pi and connect your USB power.
+It should boot now.
-- You have compleated this step
+- You have completed this step

-### Step 2 : Connecting Raspberry Pi to your PC via command prompt
+### Step 2 : Connecting the Raspberry Pi to your PC via command prompt

-Open command prompt on your windows pc and login to raspberry pi via SSH using the command below
+Open a command prompt on your Windows PC and login to the Raspberry Pi via SSH using the command below.

  ```md
     ssh (rpi_username)@[rpi_ip_address]